 Henri-Bruno de Coincy bought the property in 1991.
 He is the 20th generation of his family, which has been producing Armagnac for more than 700 years.
 Wine has been made at Ch.
 Belle-Brise since the 18th century, but until 1991 it was only offered to family and friends.

 Stylistically this artisan Pomerol is silky and opulent, but with a finesse and almost weightless power more akin to Grand Cru Burgundy.
-The vineyard contains a split of around 80% Merlot and 20% Cabernet Franc, and old vines of up to 70 years old.
+The vineyard contains a split of around 80% Merlot and 20% Cabernet Franc, and old vines (the oldest of which were planted between the World Wars).
 The soil has gravel on the surface and beneath, a layer of clay, chalk and crasse de fer.
-The wines are made using biodynamic and organic principles, and employing horses to work the vines.
+Farming is done to biodynamic and organic principles, with horses used to work the vines.